 - New Jersey

-It’s also expected to launch soon in Illinois.
+It’s also expected to launch soon in the Illinois casino market.

 But unlike other gaming operators who have put expansion plans on hold (such as BetMGM), HRD seeks to launch in more markets, including internationally.
 And, thanks to its iconic Hard Rock Café, which has locations in 68 countries, the brand has strong recognition and reputation globally.